Earl Weaver: Managerial career

+Minor leagues

 Weaver started his minor league managerial career in 1956 with the unaffiliated Knoxville Smokies in the South Atlantic League.
 He joined the Orioles in 1957 as manager of their Fitzgerald, Georgia, club in the Georgia–Florida League.
 The Orioles moved him up to their franchise in Dublin, Georgia, in 1958, and to their Aberdeen, South Dakota, club in 1959.
 In 1960, he managed the Fox Cities Foxes in Wisconsin in the Class-B Three-I League.
-He advanced to the AA Elmira Pioneers in 1962 and to the AAA Rochester Red Wings in 1966.

-As a minor league manager, he compiled a record of 841 wins and 697 defeats (.547) with three championships in 11½ seasons.
+He advanced to the Double-A Elmira Pioneers in 1962 and to the Triple-A Rochester Red Wings in 1966.
+As a minor league manager, he compiled a record of 841 wins and 697 defeats (.547) with three championships or first-place finishes in 11½ seasons.

+In 1956, the Orioles established a spring training camp for all of their minor league players in Thomasville, Georgia, where they were taught what came to be known as "the Oriole Way".
+The players would be evaluated by farm team executives, managers and coaches who gathered in a conference room called "the Bird's Nest", and either assigned a player to one of the Orioles minor league teams or cut him from the organization.
+Weaver became the director of the Thomasville camp in 1961.

+Baltimore Orioles

 Weaver was appointed to replace Gene Woodling as the Orioles' first-base coach on October 3, 1967, and spent the first half of the 1968 season in that capacity before succeeding Hank Bauer as manager on July 11.
 His contract was for one year; he would continue to work under one-year contracts throughout his tenure with the team.